 CDC Guidelines state that face shields are ineffective at protecting others from COVID-19 particulates.
 Masks should be worn at all times when teaching.
 We have provided masks with clear panels for each faculty member.

 How do I know the capacity requirements for my classroom?

 Classroom assignments are now finalized.
 You may review your assignment in the Faculty Schedule/Syllabus upload section of LORAFAC.
 To determine capacity requirements for your assigned classroom, view a listing of university classroom pool capacities and set ups and see the COVID room capacities for non-pool rooms and other campus areas.
 As you divide students up in your HyFlex arrangement, please take care to ensure that you never exceed this capacity.
-All courses that are coded HyFlex have been assigned a room scheduled to be upgraded to include HyFlex equipment.
+All courses that are coded HyFlex have been assigned a room that has been upgraded to include HyFlex equipment.